DESTA: A Framework for Safe Reinforcement Learning with Markov Games of Intervention: Introduction

-Reinforcement learning (RL) is a framework that enables autonomous agents to learn complex behaviours without human intervention \citep{sutton2018reinforcement}.
-Inspired by concepts within neuroscience, RL has had notable successes in a number of practical domains such as robotics and video games \citep{deisenroth2011learning,peng2017multiagent}.
-During its training phase, an RL agent explores using a trial and error approach in order to determine the best actions.
-This process can lead to the agent selecting actions whose execution in some states may result in critical damage; for example an aerial robot attempting to fly at high velocities can result in the helicopter crashing and subsequent permanent system failure.
+Reinforcement learning (RL) is a framework that enables autonomous agents to learn complex behaviours from interactions with the environment \citep{sutton2018reinforcement} in domains such as robotics and video games \citep{deisenroth2011learning,peng2017multiagent}.
+During its training phase, an RL agent explores using a \textit{trial and error approach} to determine the best actions.
+This process can lead to the agent selecting actions that in some states may result in critical damage.
+For example, an aerial robot attempting to fly at high velocities can result in the helicopter crashing and subsequent permanent system failure.
 Consequently, a major challenge in RL is to produce methods that solve the task \textit{and} ensure safety both during and after training.

-A common approach to tackle the problem of safe exploration in RL is to use a constrained Markov decision process (c-MDP) formulation \citep{garcia2015comprehensive}.
+A common approach to tackle the problem of safe exploration in RL is to use a constrained Markov decision process (c-MDP) formulation \citep{altman1998constrained}.
 In this framework, the agent seeks to maximise a single objective subject to various safety constraints.
-Although c-MDP can be solved if the model is known, extending this formalism to settings in which the model is unknown remains a significant challenge \citep{chow2019lyapunov}.
-One of the main tools for tackling the c-MDP problem setting in RL is the Lagrangian approach for solving a constrained problem (i.e., solving $\max_\theta \min_\lambda f(\theta) - \lambda g(\theta)$ by gradient descent in $\lambda$ and ascent in $\theta$ instead of solving $\max_\theta f(\theta)$ subject to $g(\theta) \le 0$).
-This approach introduces a \textit{trade-off} between \textit{competing} objectives: maximising the task reward and minimising safety violation.
-This trade-off which is calibrated by $\lambda$, undermines the ability of the agent to optimise both criteria simultaneously \citep{srinivasan2020learning,kahn2017uncertainty}.
-Consequently, the resulting policies do not offer guarantees of safety during training and can lead to safety violations both during and after training \citep{chow2018lyapunov}.
+Although c-MDP can be solved if the model is known, extending this formalism to settings in which the model is unknown remains a challenge \citep{chow2019lyapunov}.
+One of the main tools for tackling the c-MDP problem setting in RL is the Lagrangian approach for solving a constrained problem, that is, solving $\max_\theta \min_\lambda f(\theta) - \lambda g(\theta)$ by gradient descent in $\lambda$ and ascent in $\theta$.
+In contrast, to ensure their safety, animals exhibit a vast number of \textit{safety reflexes}: reactive intervention systems designed to override and assume control in dangerous situations to prevent injury.
+In this way, the procedures to maintain safety are managed by isolated systems.
+One such example is the \textit{diving reflex}, a sequence of physiological responses to the threat of oxygen deprivation (asphyxiation) that overrides the body's basic behavioural and regulatory (homeostatic) systems~\citep{butler1997physiology}.